Digging Deeper into … Multiplication and Division (3rd – 6th classes)

 As always, Operation Maths advocates a concrete–pictorial–abstract (CPA) approach to this topic.
 In 3rd class, this means the children will be moving from experiences with familiar objects that are already pregrouped (eg three wheels on a tricycle, four wheels on a car, ten toes on a person) and/or groups they create themselves using objects, to pictorial activities (e.g. where the children draw representations of the numbers using pictures of the concrete materials) and finally to abstract exercises, where the focus is primarily on number sentences and the use of the multiplication and division symbols.

-Similarly, in 4th to 6th classes, the approach taken should start with concrete materials (eg base-ten blocks and base-ten money to model long multiplication, shown above, and long division) as demonstrated by the images in the Pupil’s books and explained in the relevant Teacher’s Resource Book (TRB).
+Similarly, in 4th to 6th classes, the approach taken should start with concrete materials (eg base-ten blocks to represent multiplication using the area model, as shown above) as demonstrated by the images in the Pupil’s books and explained in the relevant Teacher’s Resource Book (TRB).
 As always, the emphasis is on the children understanding the process before being introduced to the formal algorithms (abstract stage).
 Otherwise, they are just being taught to use a procedure to produce an answer without really understanding why or how it works.

 Similarly, when considering division, while the goal is for the children to be able to divide by two-digit numbers confidently, that doesn’t necessarily have to be via the formal long division algorithm.
 The long division algorithm has long been a controversial element in primary mathematics.
 Many feel it is counter-productive to be spending so much time in 5th and 6th class learning and teaching a procedural approach to solve written calculations, when the children will have continual access to a calculator for such calculations once they hit secondary school.
 In fact, in many other educational systems (UK and various US states included) they have abandoned the teaching of the long division algorithm completely in preference to the ‘chunking method’ (also known as the partial quotients method).
 However, if the method of the long division algorithm is taught using a CPA approach, as demonstrated in the Operation Maths Pupil’s book for 5th class, it can serve to enhance children’s understanding of number and operations in general.